 crew.cluster

-on a node of the cluster, either a login node (head node) or a compute node.module load R
+on a node of the cluster, either a login node (head node) or a compute node. - Most clusters install software like R in versioned environment modules.
+Most likely, you will need to call

 are the same as those of crew